Coronavirus: Advice for Northern Ireland Travellers

 For flights from 29 June 2020 you can amend your booking using the online Manage Booking option.
 Please be advised that in some cases a fare difference may apply and incur extra cost.

-Loganair flights from City of Derry Airport to Glasgow recommenced on 6 July 2020 and the summer Manchester service is currently on hold.
-(Source: City of Derry Airport)
+Loganair flights from City of Derry Airport to Glasgow recommenced on 6 July 2020.

 For the latest information click here.